DaoCloud/DaoCloud-docs/docs/en/docs/kant/best-practice/develop-device-mapper.md

     - To debug, modify the protocol field in the config.yaml file to the protocol name defined earlier

-        ```yaml
+        ```yaml title="config.yaml"
         grpc_server:
           socket_path: /etc/kubeedge/arduino.sock
         common:
           name: arduino-mapper
           version: v1.13.0
           api_version: v1.0.0
-          protocol: arduino # TODO add your protocol name
+          protocol: arduino # (1)!
           address: 127.0.0.1
           edgecore_sock: /etc/kubeedge/dmi.sock
         ```

+        1. add your protocol name

 2. Deploy the mapper application

     **Binary Deployment**

-    1. In the project's main directory, use `go build ./cmd/main.go` to compile the binary file for the corresponding architecture, such as compiling the executable file in a Linux environment
+    1. In the project's main directory, use `go build ./cmd/main.go` to compile the binary file for the proper architecture, such as compiling the binary file in a Linux environment

         ```shell
         GOOS=linux GOARCH=amd64 go build ./cmd/main.go -o {output filename} # (1)!
         ```

         1. The -o parameter can be omitted

-    2. Upload the binary file to the node bound to the device, making sure to place the config.yaml file in the same directory as the executable file, otherwise it will result in a file not found error
+    2. Upload the binary file to the node bound to the device, making sure to place the config.yaml file in the same directory as the binary file, otherwise it will result in a file not found error

         ```shell
-        # The directory should contain the following two files, where main is the executable file and config.yaml is the configuration file
+        # The directory should contain the following two files, where main is the binary file and config.yaml is the configuration file
         root@nx:~/device-test# ls
         config.yaml  main
         # Next, execute ./main in this directory